 Occasionally, surgery to remove the spleen, called a splenectomy may be recommended because the spleen can become very enlarged in CLL.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 Learn more about the basics of surgery.

 Getting care for symptoms and side effects

 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the CLL, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the CLL, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.